trondr/DriverTool/README.md

 ```

-* To build DriverTool, run from a standard PowerShell prompt:
+* To clone and build DriverTool, run from a standard PowerShell command prompt:

 ```PowerShell
 $devFolder = "c:\dev\github.trondr"